top of page

 Peer Review Policy

-To ensure a high quality of scientific research, all research articles published in the Journal of Anatomical Sciences undergo a thorough peer review process before publication.
+To ensure a high quality of scientific research, all research articles published in the Journal of Anatomical Sciences undergo a thorough peer review process conducted by external experts before publication.

 Double blind peer review

-A double-blind peer review system is an anonymous review system whereby the identity of the author(s) of a manuscript is concealed from the selected reviewers.
-All details that may enable a reviewer to identify the author(s) of a manuscript are removed from the manuscript before the manuscript is sent to the reviewer.
-Similarly, the reviewers’ identities are also concealed from the author(s) when sending the reviewers’ comments to the author(s).
+The double-blind peer review system is an anonymous process in which the identities of the authors of a manuscript are kept hidden from the selected reviewers.
+To ensure anonymity, any details that may reveal the authors' identities are removed from the manuscript before it is sent to the reviewers.
+Similarly, the reviewers' identities are also concealed from the authors when their comments are forwarded to them.

-The double-blind peer system is considered as a more effective review system because it limits possible bias from either the selected reviewers or from authors.
+The double-blind peer system is considered to be a more effective review system as it minimizes the potential bias that may arise from either the reviewers or the authors.
+Thus, authors are not required to recommend reviewers of their choice.

 Peer review process